camilleg/simplicial-interpolation/README.md

 ### How to build and self-test

-On Windows 10, install [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10), using the [Ubuntu 20](https://www.microsoft.com/store/apps/9n6svws3rx71) distro.
+On Windows 10, install [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10), using the [Ubuntu 20](https://www.microsoft.com/store/apps/9n6svws3rx71) or [Ubuntu 22](https://apps.microsoft.com/store/detail/ubuntu-2204-lts/9PN20MSR04DW?hl=en-us&gl=US) distro.

 On Linux, Windows, or macOS 10.3+ (2003+), `make test`

 ### How to run the demo

-On Linux or Windows, `sudo apt install libgl-dev libgl1-mesa-dev freeglut3-dev`.
+On Linux or Windows, `sudo apt install freeglut3-dev g++ libgl-dev libgl1-mesa-dev make`.
 On Mac, `brew install freeglut`.

 - On Windows, install an X server such as [VcXsrv](https://sourceforge.net/projects/vcxsrv/).